giveri/cdrCoder/README.md

 ## Security & responsible AI

 Have you discovered a vulnerability or have concerns about model output?
-Please e-mail **security@openai.com** and we will respond promptly.
+Please open an issue on GitHub and we will respond promptly.

 ---